Continue with Facebook

 If you’re living with heart failure, you’re likely on the lookout for any related symptoms, such as chest pain or shortness of breath.
 However, one symptom that’s less well known involves what some people call “leaking legs” — fluid seeping from the skin of swollen legs.

 If you’ve noticed edema (swelling) in one or both legs, be sure to talk to your doctor — particularly if you have fluid leaking into the skin.
-Leaking legs can be a serious complication of edema and needs to be treated as soon as possible.
+Leaking legs can be a serious complication of edema and need to be treated as soon as possible.

 Read on to learn more about edema, how it can lead to leaking legs, and what you can do to manage it.